contactandyc/another-c-library/website/ebook/ac-mapreduce/index.md

 }
 ```

-## Writing token frequency pairs to a sorted output.
+## Writing token frequency pairs to a sorted output

 The token frequency pairs will be written in the following format.